 For the love of the Moon!August 29, 2020

-Oh the moon!
+Oh, the moon!
 We do activities every so often in addition to a family Ritual that fits the month and family.
-Interrogating the activities that we do together make it more fun for the kids with a magick twist!
+Integrating the activities that we do together make it more fun for the kids with a magick twist!

-Making this first few projects about Moon Phases is so much fun and created a lasting toy/ tool for the kids that allowed for independent play education for a time. (then I’m not sure where it went…if you ask the kids) Easy and fun from happy toy shelf, I added to the lable the energetic quality of each phase.
+Making this first few projects about Moon Phases is so much fun and created a lasting toy/ tool for the kids that allowed for independent play education for a time. (then I’m not sure where it went…if you ask the kids) Easy and fun from happy toy shelf, I added to the label the energetic quality of each phase.
 Easy to make and lasting fun!
 Here is a similar activity but with cardboard.
-Always interested in less plastic it’s great (but the first one lasted 6 months)
+Always interested in less plastic.
+It’s great (but the first one lasted 6 months)

-This Phases of the Moon Flip Book might spake the imagination and when you slow down you can add magick to the back of every page, use them for affirmations and keep track of the moon for a month.
+This Phases of the Moon Flip Book might spark the imagination and when you slow down, you can add magick to the back of every page, use them for affirmations and keep track of the moon for a month.
 This can be made and remade for magick work such as letting go over a moon cycle.

 This is a different kind of flipbook!
-Fun for leaning the or an excellent child goal-setting tool!
-Imagine if at each phase of the moon their small objectives to a larger goal working with the energy to manifest and representing it in a concrete way that is physical so that kids (or anyone else) can manifest.
+Fun for learning the moon phases, or an excellent child goal-setting tool!
+Imagine if at each phase of the moon, their small objectives to a larger goal working with the energy to manifest and represent it in a concrete way that is physical so that kids (or anyone else) can manifest.

-I love this kind of paper activity! this interactive and toy fits easily in my Child”s BOS, this can help as a tool and for learning and planing.
-To be honest I just made this one and presented it.
+I love this kind of paper activity!
+This interactive toy fits easily in my Child’s BOS and can help as a tool and for learning and planning.
+To be honest, I just made this one and presented it.
 They loved it!

 Felt Puzzles are easy and fun to make.
-The like making them and you can add magick or science or both with additional cards, words, or anything you can dream up.
-This learning style is common in Montessori schools using timelines like these.
+Kids like making them and you can add magick or science or both with additional cards, words, or anything you can dream up.
+This learning style is common in Montessori schools, using timelines like these.
 This also works in a felt book.
 We put sparkle glue on top of the pieces that so there is a clear top and bottom.
 We added magick with conversations.
-When my kids were young they played with something like this when I did my thing under the full moon.
+When my kids were young, they played with something like this when I did my thing under the full moon.

-Craters are so much fun! these activities are more crafty.
-I love messy crafts But they’re not all that way.
+Moon craters are so much fun!
+These activities are more crafty.
+I love messy crafts but they’re not all that way.
 First this Styrofoam circle and jabbing.
 Using different tools can make this a lot of fun.
-Don’t let the adorable picture fool you this activity can get crazy.
+Don’t let the adorable picture fool you.
+This activity can get crazy.
 It is excellent for teaching self-control.
-If you plan on keeping for a short period of time use the flour recipe they should have suggested. if you want to create a wall hanging consider using drywall mud and add a bit of water if necessary.
+If you plan on keeping for a short period of time use the flour recipe they should have suggested.
+If you want to create a wall hanging, consider using drywall mud and add a bit of water if necessary.
 It will need a longer drying time but will keep much better.
-This is a lot of steps and can easily be broken up over days Creating a great opportunity for repetition.
+This is a lot of steps and can easily be broken up over days, creating a great opportunity for repetition.

 Puffy paint – a lot of fun and the end result is almost always a surprise.
 This is one where I tell my kids we are going to work on this for X amount of time.
-We have added colors and chanted leaving it under the moon to drey leading to some fantastic results!
+We have added colors and chanted, leaving it under the moon to dry leading to some fantastic results!

 Take it to the kitchen and make moon bread and have a snack while reading any one of these great moon books.